drocheam/optrace/docs/source/usage/group.rst

 ____________________________________________

 It is possible to load ``.zmx`` geometries into optrace.
-For instance, the following example load some geometry from file ``setup.zmx`` into the raytracer.
+The following example loads a geometry from file ``setup.zmx`` into the raytracer:

 .. code-block:: python